MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/ProjAcctCostManagement.md

-**Introduction**
+---
+title: "Project accounting cost management"
+description: "Examine how project accounting cost management works in Dynamics GP."
+keywords: "payroll"
+author: theley502
+manager: edupont
+ms.prod: dynamics-gp
+ms.topic: article
+ms.reviewer: edupont
+ms.author: theley
+ms.date: 06/07/2019
+---

+# Project Accounting Cost Management

 >   The Project Accounting Cost Management Guide includes information for
->   project managers about how to use Microsoft Dynamics® GP Project Accounting
+>   project managers about how to use Microsoft Dynamics GP Project Accounting
 >   to estimate and track project costs.
 It also includes information about how
 >   to specify how billing amounts, revenue, and profit should be calculated,
 >   based on project costs.